Ask a Genealogist

 You must be logged in as a member of the NEHGS to use this service.

-Join now to enjoy full member benefits including access to Ask a Genealogist, American Ancestors Magazine, and more than 3,000 other online databases containing more than 200 million searchable names.
+Join now to enjoy full member benefits including access to Ask a Genealogist, American Ancestors Magazine, and more than 1 billion searchable records online.
 You'll also have full access to a number of other research tools, expert staff, and resources to help you uncover your family history.